Macrotermitinae: Life cycle

-Around the time of the maturity and emergence of the first foraging workers, the appearance of fruiting bodies or mushrooms can be observed sprouting from the mounds of mature Macrotermitinae colonies, typically between 1/2 - 3 months after nuptial flights.
+Around the time of the maturity and emergence of the first foraging workers, the appearance of fruiting bodies or mushrooms can be observed sprouting from the mounds of mature Macrotermitinae colonies, typically between 1/2 – 3 months after nuptial flights.
 The mushrooms release sexual spores (basidiospores) which are wind dispersed into the environment.
 The nanitic workers pick up these spores incidentally as they forage for lignocellulose detritus; broadly consisting of decaying leaf, wood and grass debris with which the spores had settled upon, and which in turn are ingested and partially digested along with the collected detritus.
 The detritus along with the spores is then formed into round pellets known as mylospheres, which are then molded into the primordial fungus comb.
 The spores after having survived the passage through the gut of their termite host begin to germinate into homokaryonic hyphae which rapidly colonize the new fungus comb.
 The resulting homokaryonic hyphae then fuse with unrelated homokaryons of the same species in a process called plasmogamy, resulting in a heterokaryon with multiple genetically distinguished nuclei.

 Due to this method of sexual reproduction, a mixed culture of many different genotypes exist within the fungus gardens of young Macrotermitinae colonies.
 In contrast, mature colonies are known to only have one singularly cloned Termitomyces strain.
 A monoculture likely arises in a colony through positive-frequency dependent selection, in which a genotype outcompetes others via preference by the termites for the most vigorously productive and prolific strain.
 As the fungus grows, white nutrient rich spheres known as mycotêtes, otherwise known as "nodules" or sporodochium, begin to grow on the comb and are primarily what the termites eat.
 The mycotêtes contain substructures known as conidiophores that form asexual spores (conidia) that are used to asexually propagate the fungus in the colony.
-The fungus genotype that exhibits the highest production of mycotêtes is generally preferred by the termites, resulting in the high expression of that strain which overtime leads to the emergence of a monoculture in the colony.
+The fungus genotype that exhibits the highest production of mycotêtes is generally preferred by the termites, resulting in the high expression of that strain which over time leads to the emergence of a monoculture in the colony.
 Similar but different looking structures known as primordia also form and are precursors to the sexual fruiting bodies of Termitomyces, although their growth is normally suppressed by the consumption of the primordia by the termites.

 In most Macrotermitinae, the above described is how their Termitomyces symbiont is propagated generation-to-generation.
 Few known exceptions exist, the most prominent being Macrotermes bellicosus of the genus Macrotermes and species belonging to the genus Microtermes.
 In the case of the exceptions, the symbiont is vertically transmitted, in which the royal termite pair are the ones to carry and propagate the fungus every new generation and in which the fungus is always asexually propagated via parent-to-offspring with no sexual reproduction of the symbiont.